prerit714/prerit-october-2020/README.md

 # prerit-october-2020

-Just give me some credits :)
+Don't forget to give me some credit :)